SUNY Downstate Medical Center

 REQUIRED Address Fields for DMC Main Campus Incoming Mail*: Place your "MSC" next to the recipients’ name or dept name.
 Subscription formats vary widely you may need to put MSC__ in the field for "Room/Ste"- just don't put it on the same line at the street address:

 Your Full Name, Your Title if desired

-Your Department Name if desired, MSC ___ (Your Mail Stop Code must be above the street address line)
+Your Department Name if desired, MSC ___ (Your Mail Stop Code must appear above the street address line)

 SUNY Downstate Medical Center (University Hospital of Brooklyn or your DMC affiliated company name are acceptable)

-450 Clarkson Ave (UHB departments may also use the street address 445 Lenox Rd)
+450 Clarkson Ave (UHB departments may alternatively use the street address 445 Lenox Rd)

 Brooklyn NY 11203-2098

-*DMC's Residence Halls 811NYA, 825NYA and 440 Lenox Rd are apartments are official USPS addresses that continue with direct street addresses (no change needed).
+*DMC's Residence Halls 811NYA, 825NYA and 440 Lenox Rd residential apartments are official USPS addresses that continue with their respective direct street addresses (no change needed).